devongovett/importer/readme.md

 * All imported files are placed at the top of the file requesting the import.
 * Compiling CoffeeScript and JavaScript source files are included out of the box.
 You can add more to the `compile.extensions` object.

+## Command line usage

+When installed with `npm install import -g`, a command line tool called `import` will be made available.
+To start a server to host your compiled code, just run `import mainfile.coffee`.
+The `-p` or `--port` option can be used to change the port at which the server runs, the default being 8080.
+If a second argument is given, the output will be written to a file.

 ## Server example